-Lineker in Qatar to 'report not support' World Cup
+Lineker in Qatar to 'report, not support' World Cup

 "Whether that makes any change here, I suspect it won't, but I think it's important to talk about the various issues going on, as well as the football."

-Lineker arrived in Qatar on Friday and said it feels "almost surreal" with the start of the World Cup just two days away, adding it is "very different" to previous editions of the tournament.
+Lineker, who was top scorer at Mexico 86, arrived in Qatar on Friday and said it feels "almost surreal" with the start of the World Cup just two days away, adding it is "very different" to previous editions of the tournament.

 Peaceful protests have been planned by some players, while England's Harry Kane, Wales' Gareth Bale and eight other captains of European teams will be wearing 'One Love' armbands, to promote diversity and inclusion in a country where homosexuality is illegal.